ibm-cloud-docs/cephaas/go.md

 ### Import packages
 {: #go-import-packages}

-After you have installed the SDK, you will need to import the packages that you require into your Go applications to use the SDK, as shown in the following example:
+After installing the SDK, import the packages that is required for the Go applications to use the SDK, as shown in the following example:
 ```sh
 import (
     "github.com/IBM/ibm-cos-sdk-go/aws/credentials/ibmiam"